Xianhe Tongzi: In later traditions

-Temple
+Worship

-Xianhe Tongzi is enshrined in numerous temples across Taiwan.
+Xianhe Tongzi is enshrined in some temples in Taiwan.
+He is associated in some local traditions with granting longevity and protecting against harmful forces.
 The White Crane Boy Temple in Taichung, considered his primary temple, has been under construction but was abandoned for eight years.
-Over time, the site has become a haven for criminals, including murderers.
-The local government has now initiated plans to rebuild and restore the temple.
+Over time, the site became a haven for criminals, including murderers.
+The local government has since initiated plans to rebuild and restore the temple.